 Your SSO solution should enable administrators to configure policies that automate user access to identities and applications based on their group membership within the corporate directory, minimising IT administration effort.
 Conversely, the SSO solution should also be able to revoke access to identities and applications when a user is suspended or deleted from the corporate directory to reduce offboarding risks where leavers retain access to corporate data.

-9. Full Audit Trail and Integration with SIEM Solutions to Enable Compliance
+9. Full Audit Trail and Integration with Security Information and Event Management (SIEM) Solutions

 Any effective SSO solution should be able to provide a full audit trail of who accessed what system and when to help support compliance and any retrospective investigation following a security incident.
 The SSO solution should provide canned and customised reporting options that can be interrogated locally, exported or linked directly to your SIEM solution for analysis and aggregation with other events.

-10. Policy Based Step-up Authentication for SSO to Improve Security for Critical Access
+10. Policy Based Step-up Authentication for SSO to Improve Security for Critical Applications

 For increased security on critical applications that protect sensitive data, your SSO solution should be able to apply conditional access policies that mandate users satisfy multi-factor challenges or step-up authentication before being given access to your most critical applications.